 - 1. This chapter sets out the ECB's policy on capital requirements. - 2.
-Part Three of the CRR, interpreted in accordance with the relevant EBA Guidelines, sets out the relevant legislative and regulatory framework. - 3.
+Part Three of the CRR, interpreted in accordance with as well as the relevant EBA Guidelines, sets out the relevant legislative and regulatory framework. - 3.
 TRADING BOOK CLASSIFICATION EXEMPTION (Article 104(4) of the CRR)